aaronhumerickhouse/farm_compare/Selenium Execution Strategy.md

 The goal was to keep everything as simple as possible.
 We are a Ruby house so I wrote my framework and tests in Ruby.
 It's intentionally a very simple framework including Selenium and RSpec (a testing tool for the Ruby programming language with BDD as a core ideal).
 There was no need for a Rakefile, just a spec_helper and the specs (tests).
 The spec_helper starts the drivers, depending on the strategy, and creates a logger before each test, it also quits the driver after each test.
 This is done utilizing RSpec's `before :all` and `after :all` configurations.
 In JUnit, the equivalent would be `@Before` and `@After`.
 I wrote one test and copied it for 10 identical tests in the regression suite.
 The 10 tests were split into 2 groups of 5 using RSpec tags.
 This was done in order to see how to truly take advantage of running tests in parallel.

 ##Setup
-We paid for three EC2 t2.small instances in Amazon AWS in the US East (N. Virginia) region.
+We launched three [EC2](http://aws.amazon.com/ec2/) t2.small instances in [Amazon AWS](http://aws.amazon.com/) in the US East (N. Virginia) region.
 Each one was a Windows Server 2012 Base instance.
 This comprised one master and two slave machines to run the test or drive the browser depending on the task at hand.
 The two slaves were only utilized for the Selenium Grid 2 and Jenkins setup.
 All three instances were put into the same security group in AWS so they were able to communicate to each other.
 Here is what I had to do in order for the framework to work for each strategy.

 ###Machine Setup
 ####Security Group